zephyrproject-rtos/zephyr/doc/hardware/pinctrl/index.rst

 device driver requirements.
 In many cases a single state applied at initialization time will be sufficient, but in some other cases more will be required.
-In order to make things consistent, a naming convention has been established for the most common use cases. :numref:`pinctrl-states-standard` details the standardized states and its purpose.
+In order to make things consistent, a naming convention has been established for the most common use cases.
+The figure below details the standardized states and its purpose.

-.. _pinctrl-states-standard:

 .. table:: Standardized state names
     :align: center